-Therapy for parents raising children with disabilities.
+Support for parents raising children with special needs or intellectual/developmental disabilities

-Because special needs parenting requires specialized support.
+Because special needs parenting requires specialized therapy.

-By the very nature of the situation, parents of children with disabilities experience higher stress levels that can lead to depression, anxiety, isolation and feelings of being overwhelmed.
+Parents of children with disabilities experience higher stress levels that can lead to depression, anxiety, isolation and feelings of being overwhelmed.

 Parenting is hard, but parenting children with disabilities is much more complex.